imro2/unifi-presence/README.md

 Download the plugin files.Copy these files to Vera using Apps->Develop Apps->Luup Files

-- D_UnifiSensor.json
+- D_UnifiPresence.json
-- D_UnifiSensor.xml
+- D_UnifiPresence.xml
-- I_UnifiSensor.xml
+- I_UnifiPresence.xml
-- S_UnifiSensor.xml
+- S_UnifiPresence.xml
-- J_UnifiSensor.js
+- J_UnifiPresence.js
-- L_UnifiSensor.lua
+- L_UnifiPresence.lua

 Once the files are in place, create a new device in Apps->Develop Apps->Create Device.
 Fill in following text boxes:

-Upnp Device Filename: D_UnifiSensor.xml
+- Upnp Device Filename: D_UnifiPresence.xml
-Upnp Implementation Filename: I_UnifiSensor.xml
+- Upnp Implementation Filename: I_UnifiPresence.xml

 **You'll need to reload the Luup Engine and refresh your browser before the device will appear in the UI.**